 Generally speaking, criticism in South American countries seemed satisfied with the exhibition.
 The reception confirmed the objective proposed by the OCIAA, which was to "reveal the life and thought of the United States, reflected by the work of [its] painters" and promote "an atmosphere of mutual understanding" (Catlin, 1941).
 However, there were critical voices.
 In Montevideo, the response was cordial in arguing that the exhibition had put modern painters at the center of cultural attention.
 However, the Uruguayan painter Joaquín Torres García critically examined the sample's message.
-The artist, who had lived for several years in New York, noted that the quality of the exhibition was regular and that the poor quality of much of the work was due to the artists adopting European criteria or reacting to the influence of Europe created a false Indo-American art.
-The new American man and the invention of abstract forms that reflect his moral and intellectual character was not seen" Ramirez et al. (2012).
+The artist, who had lived for several years in New York, noted that the exhibition quality was regular and that the poor quality of much of the work was due to the artists adopting European criteria or reacting to the influence of Europe creating a false Indo-American art.
+The new American man and the invention of abstract forms that reflect his moral and intellectual character was not seen" (Ramirez, 2012, p.
+525).
 At a conference, Torres García affirmed: